 Our 9 year old daughter and our granddaughter shared the room next to us which had 2 full size beds.
 Our older daughter and her boyfriend shared the den which had a queen size bed off the kitchen.
 The unit was on the 2nd floor with the first floor being parking and storage.
 A walk down the spiral staircase on our balcony brought us to a first floor screened patio.
 This provided a great place to store our beach gear and hang those wet towels to dry.

-Sanibel Florida is known as the Seashell capital.
+Sanibel island beaches are known as the Seashell capital.
 One morning we stumbled across the filming of Good Morning America during an early morning walk.
-It was national seashell day and they were filming extras looking for shells on the beach.
+It was national seashell day and they were filming extras shelling on the beaches.
 We had seen them the day before being given instructions although at the time we didn’t know what it was about.
+Sanibel island even has a shell museum.

-Check out these sponsored links if you want to buy your own equipment:
+Check out these links if you want to buy your own equipment:

 Prior to seeing a dolphin while paddle boarding, we had booked a Dolphin Sighting Cruise.
 The trip lasted a couple of hours.
 My daughter got to steer the boat.
 Our captain taught us about the dolphins.
 Snacks were provided and there was a restroom on board.
 Check Trip Advisor for tour options.